Estimated reading time: 5 minutes

 Why Is A Compensation Strategy Important?

-An effective compensation strategy motivates current employees and is used as a tool to attract new ones.
+An effective compensation strategy motivates current employees and is used to attract new ones.

 People often think of compensation as merely a salary.
 However, the total cost of employee compensation includes every aspect of employee benefits.

-This includes the cost of health benefits, retirement benefits, tuition reimbursement, bonuses, or any other non-salary benefit that is considered part of a total compensation package.
+This includes the cost of health benefits, retirement benefits, tuition reimbursement, bonuses, or any other non-salary benefit considered part of a total compensation package.

 7 Keys To An Effective Compensation Strategy